noun | ad•ven•ture | \əd-ˈven-chər\

 Sierra High Route

 An immersion in the High Sierra.
-Spanning 195 miles from Road’s End to Twin Lakes, Steve Roper’s Sierra High Route featured primarily off-trail travel at elevations between 9,000 to 12,000 feet while climbing 31 passes through Kings Canyon National Park, Inyo National Forest, and Yosemite National Park.
+Spanning 195 miles from Road's End to Twin Lakes, Steve Roper's Sierra High Route featured primarily off-trail travel at elevations between 9,000 and 12,000 feet while climbing 31 passes through SEKI and Yosemite NP.
 This was my first foray into off-trail travel, route finding, and the joy that is endless talus.

 Pacific Crest Trail

-From Mexico to Canada, this trail covers deserts, mountain passes, ponderosa pine forests, and volcanic remnants.
-Crossing through five national monuments, five state parks, six national parks, 25 national forest units, and 48 federal wilderness areas, the PCT is a quintessential survey of California, Oregon, and Washington.
-Covering the 2,650 mile trail in a single season required long days, good health, and a little luck.
+2,650 miles from Mexico to Canada, this trail covers deserts, mountains, pine forests, and volcanic remnants.
+Crossing 5 national monuments, 5 state parks, 6 national parks, 25 national forest units, and 48 federal wilderness areas, the PCT is a survey of California, Oregon, and Washington.

 My first long hike.
-2,185 miles in four months across the Appalachian Mountains.
-Through eight national forests and two national parks, the AT was a steep learning curve in the art of distance hiking and lightweight backpacking.
+2,185 miles in 4 months across the Appalachian Mountains.
+Through 8 national forests and 2 national parks, the AT was a steep learning curve in distance hiking and lightweight backpacking.